k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/01_fabric_runtime_overview.md

 As already covered, Fabric consists of two separate layers:

-- Implementation Layer (Studio): where the design, development, definition of tables and transformation rules and deployment are performed.
+- Implementation Layer (Studio): where the design, development, definition of tables, transformation rules and deployment are performed.
 - Execution Layer (Server): where the actual migration and synchronization of data from source systems into  Fabric is performed.